 Once you've entered the conference details, you'll' be redirected to the conference's session overview.
 A newly created conference starts out as empty.
 The next step is to add sessions and presentations according to your event's schedule.

 A Session in Preseria is a chronologically ordered collection of presentations.
 A Session has a start time and an end time (within the same day) and is limited to a specific location (typically a room).
 Sessions are also often referred to as "Streams", "Tracks" or "Parallels" (indicating concurrency).

 Re-creating a large conference programme, one session at a time, will require a lot of mouse clicks and can quickly become tedious.
-A faster way to set up the sessions and presentation slots is to add all the details to a CSV file and import it.
-See Importing a CSV for detailed information.
+A faster way to set up the sessions and presentation slots is to add all the details to an Excel spreadsheet and import it.
+See Excel Import for detailed information.

-Open a Session by clicking on its row in the session overview of the Conference.
+Now that you've created one or more Sessions, open one by clicking on its row in the overview of the Conference.